Chinese historiography: Nationalism

 In China, historical scholarship remains largely nationalist and modernist or even traditionalist.
 The legacies of the modernist school (such as Lo Hsiang-lin) and the traditionalist school (such as Qian Mu (Chien Mu)) remain strong in Chinese circles.
 The more modernist works focus on imperial systems in China and employ the scientific method to analyze epochs of Chinese dynasties from geographical, genealogical, and cultural artifacts.
-For example, using Carbon-14 dating and geographical records to correlate climates with cycles of calm and calamity in Chinese history.
+For example, using radiocarbon dating and geographical records to correlate climates with cycles of calm and calamity in Chinese history.
 The traditionalist school of scholarship resorts to official imperial records and colloquial historical works, and analyzes the rise and fall of dynasties using Confucian philosophy, albeit modified by an institutional administration perspective.

 After 1911, writers, historians and scholars in China and abroad generally deprecated the late imperial system and its failures.
 However, in the 21st century, a highly favorable revisionism has emerged in the popular culture, in both the media and social media.
-Building pride in Chinese history, nationalists have portrayed Imperial China as benevolent, strong and more advanced than the West.
-They blame ugly wars and diplomatic controversies on imperialist exploitation by Western nations and Japan.
-Although officially still communist and Maoist, in practice China's rulers have used this grassroots settlement to proclaim their current policies are restoring China's historical glory.
-General Secretary Xi Jinping has, "sought nothing less than parity between Beijing and Washington--and promised to restore China to its historical glory."

 Florian Schneider argues that nationalism in China in the early twenty-first century is largely a product of the digital revolution and that a large fraction of the population participates as readers and commentators who relate ideas to their friends over the internet.